FS Rewards & Recognition

 Regular and temporary Cornell University Facilities Services employees are eligible to be nominated by other Facilities Services employees.
 The employee’s most recent performance evaluation must be satisfactory to win the award.
 The nominee must have been employed by Cornell University for at least one year at the time of nomination.

-If you need assistance submitting a nomination, feel free to contact a member of the FS Rewards & Recognition Committee: Joshua Antrum, Rob Morris, Sue Kern Wilkins, Jessica Lang, Pam Lockwood, Julie Parsons, Rachel Fives, Ken Potter and Tom LiVigne.
+If you need assistance submitting a nomination, feel free to contact a member of the FS Rewards & Recognition Committee: Vicki Davis, Erik Eshelman, Kristin Gutenberger, Tom King, Randy Lacey, Jessica Lang, Pam Lockwood, Rob Morris, Deborah Redman, Sue Kern Wilkins.